abilian/nua/doc/src/dev/image.md

     # app build:
     COPY . /nua/build
     ARG nua_verbosity
-    RUN app_builder
+    RUN app-builder

     CMD ["python", "/nua/scripts/start.py"]

 - During the build phase, the source code of the application is copied into the `/nua/build` folder
--   The `app_builder` Nua application drives the actual build of the web app based on directives from the `nua-config` file
+- The `app-builder` Nua application drives the actual build of the web app based on directives from the `nua-config` file
 - Depending on the type of application, the executable code of the web app is in `/nua/build` or dispatched in `/nua/scripts` or `/nua/bin`.
 For Python applications, the code is installed in the virtual env of the `nua` user, in the `/nua/venv/bin` folder.

 ### Metadata